GoogleCloudPlatform/tensorflow-recommendation-wals/README.md

     source activate recserve
     conda install -y -n recserve --file conda.txt

-* Install TensorFlow verssion 1.x.
+* Install TensorFlow version 1.x.
 This code should work with any version of 1.x.
 We are using the latest as of June 2020.

 CPU: